Jonathan Jones (American football): 2019

 On March 12, 2019, the New England Patriots placed a second–round restricted free agent tender.
 On April 15, 2019, the New England Patriots signed Jones to a one–year, $3.09 million contract as a restricted free agent.

 On September 7, 2019, the New England Patriots signed Jones to a three–year, $21.00 million contract extension that included $13.00 million guaranteed, $11.99 million guaranteed upon signing, and an initial signing bonus of $8.07 million.
 Their agreement kept him under contract throughout the 2022 season.

 Throughout training camp, he competed to earn the role as the No. 2 starting cornerback against Jason McCourty and J. C. Jackson.
-Head coach Bill Belichick named him as a backup and listed him as the third cornerback on the depth chart to begin the season, begins Stephon Gilmore and Jason McCourty.
+Head coach Bill Belichick named him as a backup and listed him as the third cornerback on the depth chart to begin the season, behind Stephon Gilmore and Jason McCourty.

 On September 8, 2019, Jones started in the New England Patriots' home-opener against the Pittsburgh Steelers as a nickelback and recorded three combined tackles (two solo) and set a season-high with two pass deflections as they won 33–3.
 In Week 7, he set a season-high with six combined tackles (five solo) as the Patriots routed the New York Jets 33–0.
 The following week, he recorded six combined tackles (two solo), made one pass deflection, and forced a fumble by running back Nick Chubb which was recovered by teammate Devin McCourty in their 27–13 win against the Cleveland Browns.
 He was inactive for the Patriots' 24–17 win against the Buffalo Bills due to a groin injury.
 He finished the 2019 NFL season with a total of 53 combined tackles (38 solo), eight pass deflections, and a forced fumble in 15 games and nine starts.

 2020

 During training camp, he competed for a role as a starting cornerback against Justin Bethel and J.C.
 Jackson.
-He was named the No. 2 starting cornerback to begin the season and was the with Stephon Gilmore.
+He was named the No. 2 starting cornerback to begin the season and played across Stephon Gilmore.
 On October 18, 2020, Jones recorded four combined tackles (three solo), set a new season-high with three pass deflections, and intercepted a pass by Drew Lock to wide receiver Tim Patrick during a 18–12 loss to the Denver Broncos.
 In Week 16, he set a new season-high with eight combined tackles (seven solo) as the Patriots lost 9–38 against the Buffalo Bills.
 He finished the season with a total of 74 combined tackles (60 solo), six pass deflections, and two interceptions in 16 games and seven starts.
 He received an overall grade of 80.7 from Pro Football Focus in 2020.